Latest articles

 Discover our 2024 Research & Innovation Yearbook!

-We are delighted to present the firts edition of the Research and Innovation Yearbook.
-This annual retrospective reflects the commitment and ambition of our Research and Technological Innovation Department at Berger-Levrault.
-By highlighting our most audacious projects and innovative initiatives, we hope to share with you the evolution of our actions and their concrete impact
+We are delighted to present the first edition of the Research and Innovation Yearbook.
+This annual retrospective reflects the commitment and ambition of our Research and Technological Innovation Department at Berger-Levrault (also available in French and Spanish versions below).
+By highlighting our most audacious projects and innovative initiatives, we hope to share with you the

 Julien at EKAW 2024 for his work on extracting legal data from LLMs